 Bricks in Motion is a feature length documentary about people who make stop motion animated films with LEGO.
 It explores the lives, motivations, and creative philosophies of a wide variety of characters around the world.
 These hobbyists ran a wide gamut of lives and locations, ranging from a stay-at-home mom in San Diego, California, to a television director in Halifax, Canada, to a radio DJ in Stuttgart, Germany.

 The documentary was shot over 2014 and 2015 in five countries.
 I personally interviewed 30 people for the film, shooting approximately 60 hours of interview footage in all.
 It was also an experience in planning the logistics of a video production reliant on large amounts of travel, both domestically and internationally.
 It challenged us to produce high quality results with limited time and resources.
+In 2018, it was picked up by Cinemation for distribution on major platforms (Amazon Prime, iTunes, Google Play, VUDU).

 With a total schedule from the beginning of planning to the completion of production spanning 16 months, this was a large project, but one which was completed on budget and on schedule.